Cooper's hawk: Taxonomy

 Cooper's hawk was formally described by the French naturalist Charles Lucien Bonaparte in 1828 from a specimen collected near Bordentown, New Jersey.
 He coined the binomial name Falco cooperii.
-The specific epithet and the common name were chosen to honour the naturalist William Cooper, one of the founders of the New York Lyceum of Natural History (later the New York Academy of Sciences) in New York City.
-Other common names include the big blue darter and the chicken hawk.
+The specific epithet and the common name were chosen to honor naturalist William Cooper, one of the founders of the New York Lyceum of Natural History (later the New York Academy of Sciences) in New York City.
+Other common names include big blue darter and chicken hawk.
 Cooper's hawk was formerly placed in the genus Accipiter.
-In 2024 a comprehensive molecular phylogenetic study of the Accipitridae confirmed earlier work that had shown that the genus was polyphyletic.
-To resolve the non-monophyly, Accipiter was divided into six separate genera.
-The genus Astur had been introduced in 1828 by the French naturalist Charles Lucien Bonaparte with the Eurasian goshawk (Astur gentilis) later designated as the type species.
-The genus was resurrected to accommodate Cooper's hawk together with 8 other species that had previously been placed in Accipiter.
+In 2024, a comprehensive molecular phylogenetic study of the Accipitridae confirmed earlier work that had shown that the genus was polyphyletic.
+To resolve the nonmonophyly, Accipiter was divided into six separate genera.
+The genus Astur had been introduced in 1828 by French naturalist Charles Lucien Bonaparte with the Eurasian goshawk (Astur gentilis) later designated as the type species.
+The genus was resurrected to accommodate Cooper's hawk together with eight other species that had previously been placed in Accipiter.

-It appears that Cooper's hawk was the earliest Astur known to colonize North America with a well-defined fossil record dating back perhaps 0.5-1 million years.
-Fossil evidence shows then that the goshawk came second.
-Despite the considerably wider range of the sharp-shinned hawk, still considered a member of the Accipiter genus unlike the prior species, the ancestors of the sharp-shinned hawk came over the Bering Land Bridge last.
+Apparently, Cooper's hawk was the earliest Astur known to colonize North America with a well-defined fossil record dating back perhaps 0.5-1 million yearswith the goshawk came second.
+Despite the considerably wider range of the sharp-shinned hawk, still considered as Accipiter, unlike the prior species, the ancestors of the sharp-shinned hawk came over the Bering Land Bridge last.
 Genetic testing has indicated that Cooper's hawk is quite closely related to the American goshawk, unlike the similar superficial characteristics of Cooper's to the sharp-shinned hawk, a close relative of the Eurasian sparrowhawk, which were likely obtained through convergent evolution.
-A natural hybrid of a Cooper's hawk and an American goshawk with intermediate physical characteristics was verified via genetic testing of a migrant juvenile in Cape May and was thought to indicate a northward expansion of Cooper's range into historic goshawk haunts.
+A natural hybrid of a Cooper's hawk and an American goshawk with intermediate physical characteristics was verified via genetic testing of a migrant juvenile in Cape May and was thought to indicate a northward expansion of Cooper's range into historic goshawk range.